wraith13/evil-timer.js/README.md

 Must be loaded before `Date`, `setTimeout`, `setInterval` are used.

-## Pseudo vanilla objects
+## Alternate vanilla objects

+evil-timer.js replaces Date, setTimeout, setInteral with their own implementations.

+If you want to use the original Date, setTimeout, setInteral functionality, use the following.

-- `EvilTimer.Vanilla.Date` is pseudo vanilla Date.
+- `EvilTimer.Vanilla.Date`
-- `EvilTimer.Vanilla.setTimeout` is pseudo vanilla setTimeout.
+- `EvilTimer.Vanilla.setTimeout`
-- `EvilTimer.Vanilla.setInteral` is pseudo vanilla setInterval.
+- `EvilTimer.Vanilla.setInteral`

 ## Commands